thecadeharp/cfb-analytics/docs/expected-score-and-availability-preflight.md

 4. Estimate retrospective win expectancy from the joint game-level scoring distribution, preserving shared pace and possession dependence.
 A simulation count such as 10,000 controls numerical noise only; it cannot fix a misspecified distribution.
 Record simulation seed and model version.
 5. Validate on **future held-out seasons/weeks** with no training leakage: scoring MAE and calibration by point bands; win-probability reliability, Brier score, log loss, and coverage of score intervals.
 Compare against the current beta and simpler baselines.
 Break results out by FBS/FCS opponent, garbage-time share, and missing PBP.
 6. Publish only after sample and quality gates pass.
 Show source, build date, sample size, model version, confidence/availability label, and the frozen pregame projection alongside—but never overwrite it.
 If PBP is delayed or incomplete, show pending rather than a fabricated estimate.

+## Roster Notes v0.1

+`data/roster_notes.json` stores official conference report index links for ACC, Big Ten, Big 12, SEC, and Pac-12 and optional team notes written by THI.
+The Dossier panel displays only notes with text, HTTPS source URL, verification UTC timestamp, and expiration UTC timestamp; notes older than seven days or past expiration do not display.
+An empty list means no verified note, never healthy.
+The index links do not imply all games are covered.
+No automated scraping, player-by-game joins, fatigue estimates, injury-adjusted availability, Model A changes, or per-player production shares are implemented.

+Example note entry, after independent verification: `"Team Name": [{"text":"THI-written summary of the report", "source_url":"https://official-source.example/report", "verified_at_utc":"2026-09-23T18:00:00Z", "valid_until_utc":"2026-09-26T18:00:00Z"}]`.
+Only add a specific player status after inspecting the source and confirming display rights; do not paste or republish report tables.

 ## Next implementation gate